Augmentations, annuli, and Alexander polynomials: Flow loops, flow lines, and holomorphic curves

+Given the properties of $f$, we can assume that for $\delta>0$ the intersection of $\Md$ with the zero-section is transverse, and corresponds to the critical points of $f$ (all of which have Morse indices 1 or 2).
+We sometimes write $M_K^0$ instead of $M_K$.

-\begin{remark} The non-exact Lagrangian shifts $\Ld$ and $\Md$ do not have cylindrical ends, but they are asymptoptic to a cylinder on $\Lambda_K$.
-For a Lagrangian filling with cylindrical ends, $\R$-translation invariant moduli spaces of holomorphic disks at infinity form boundary components of corresponding moduli spaces in the filling.
+\begin{remark} The non-exact Lagrangian shifts $\Ld$ and $\Md$ do not have cylindrical ends, but they are asymptotic to a cylinder on $\Lambda_K$.
+For a Lagrangian filling with cylindrical ends, $\R$-translation invariant moduli spaces of holomorphic disks at infinity (in the symplectization of the contact boundary) form boundary components of corresponding moduli spaces in the filling.
 In particular such families can be continued as solution spaces of disks in the filling.
-The analogous fact for asymptotically cylindrical fillings is also true.
-To see this, note that the non-exact perturbation is of fixed size whereas the symplectic form in the symplectization grows exponentially.
-Therefore, in sufficiently large disk bundles there is an arbitrarily small change of the almost complex structure (for instance, given by conjugation by a map taking a Lagrangian to its $\delta$-shift) making the original disks holomorphic with the right boundary condition. \end{remark}
+To see why the analogous fact for asymptotically cylindrical fillings is also true, note that the non-exact perturbation is of fixed size whereas the symplectic form in the symplectization grows exponentially.
+Therefore, in sufficiently large disk bundles there is an arbitrarily small change of the almost complex structure (for instance, given by conjugation by a map taking a Lagrangian to its $\delta$-shift) making the original $\R$-invariant disks holomorphic with the non-exact boundary condition. \end{remark}

-We now consider holomorphic disks with boundary on the Lagrangians $L_K^\delta$ and $M_K^\delta$, possibly with a puncture asymptotic to a Reeb chord.
-Since such punctured holomorphic disks are injective near the punctures, they are regular for a generic almost complex structure.